Azema/DeployGitNodejs/README.md

 * Call compile script of the Heroku Buildpack
 * If the return of compile is OK:
  * Move the build directory to releases directory
+ * Keep the last 5 releases and remove other
  * Stop Nginx server
  * Stop scripts with forever
  * Remove and create a new symbolic link to the new release